dgraph-io/vlg/README.md

 ## Contributing

 All Dgraph staff are invited to work on this project.
 If you've always wanted to learn a particular aspect of Dgraph, here's your chance.
+It also might be a good opportunity to "pair-program" with another member of staff to work together on an issue.
 When proposing new content for this repo, please create a branch and submit a pull request.

 ## Future (possible) work